Singapore Food Guide

 Roti Prata (印度煎饼)

-A flaky and crispy Indian flatbread, often served with curry for dipping.
-It's a popular breakfast and supper food.
+A flaky, crisp Indian flatbread, usually served with curry for dipping.
+People eat it for breakfast and late-night supper alike.

 Allergens: